mbalous/blog/portable_ssl_imap_smtp.md

 This time around I was trying to get [an idea](https://github.com/andreas-gone-wild/snackis) up and running in Golang.
 The usually excellent library support is one of the reasons I went with Golang to begin with, but when it comes to email I might as well have been coding in JavaScript.
 Writing the whole application in Python is out, big Python code-bases have the structural integrity of Jello from my experience; and Java goes too far the other way.
 No, Golang it is.

 ### The epiphany
 After tearing most of my hair out trying to get something working within Golang, I started looking at calling external code instead; and gradually it dawned on me that writing two tiny servers in Python, one for SMTP and one for IMAP; and remote controlling them via ```stdin``` / ```stdout``` should be possible.
 The Python solution ended up taking about the same amount of code as the non-working Golang version, with glue included.
 And it performs better than the naive one-connection-per-request strategy that was all I could get semi-working in Golang, with room to grow.
 And as an added bonus I now have in my posession a portable solution for the email problem, which will make my life a lot easier.

+### The code
 Included below are the two tiny Python servers and the Golang glue-code used to drive them.
+The communication protocol is kept as simple as possible by using lines of text where possible and json objects where needed.

-### imap.py
+#### imap.py

 ```
 import json